-You'll learn what it takes to build a fully-functioning Python library all from scratch.
+You'll produce the code to build a fully-functioning Python library all from scratch.

 You'll learn advanced Python topics such as how to implement special methods and decorators.